Groestlcoin/electrum-personal-server/README.md

 `walletbroadcast=0` in your `bitcoin.conf`.
 This prevents the wallet from rebroadcasting transactions without tor.

-#### Quick start on a Debian/Ubuntu machine with a running Bitcoin full node
+#### Quick start on a Debian/Ubuntu machine with a running Groestlcoin full node
 1. Download the [latest release](https://github.com/chris-belcher/electrum-personal-server/releases)
 of Electrum Personal Server.
 (Not the Windows version, the "Source code" zip or tar.gz.)